Blood Tests To Measure Growth Hormone

 Follow-up answer: We have a page that lists the normal range of various hormones in the body based on age.
 Please keep in mind these levels are what modern mainstream medicine considers "normal for age" without any intervention.

-You will find information about the normal levels of IGF-1 (to measure human growth hormone), DHEA, the estrogens (estradiol, estriol, estrone), progesterone, and testosterone in men and women on the page below.
+You will find information about the normal levels of IGF-1 (to measure growth hormone), DHEA, the estrogens (estradiol, estriol, estrone), progesterone, and testosterone in men and women on the page below.

 Normal Hormone Levels in Men and Women